HIPAA…

 To avoid devastating penalties, it’s imperative you establish a business associate agreement (BAA) with each third-party vendor that handles your PHI/ePHI.
 These agreements should come with two fundamental guarantees:

-2. A plan for regularly scheduled system audits (to help reinforce security measures).
+- A plan for regularly scheduled system audits (to help reinforce security measures).

-What HIPAA compliance means for marketers
+What is HIPAA compliance for marketers?

 When HIPAA’s fifth and final Omnibus Rule made its way into the federal registry, marketers encountered newer, stronger limitations regarding PHI and other personal identifiers for patients and prospects.